AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-add-event.md

     The **Add Event** panel opens.

-1. Select a timestamp for the event.
+1. Select a key property for this stream event (for example, a timestamp).

 1. Enter or select a value for each data type value.